richgel999/bc7enc_rdo/README.md

 RDO mode is supported for all the BC formats.
 The command line tool uses the same value of lambda for all blocks.

 Features:
-- Rate Distortion Optimization (RDO) using a simple transform
+- Rate Distortion Optimization (RDO) using a simple transform applied to the encoded texture data.

 - BC1/3 encoder (in [rgbcx.h](https://github.com/richgel999/bc7enc/blob/master/rgbcx.h)) uses a new algorithm (which we've named "prioritized cluster fit") which is 3-4x faster than traditional cluster fit (as implemented in [libsquish](https://github.com/svn2github/libsquish) with SSE2) at the same or slightly higher average quality using scalar CPU instructions.
 This algorithm is suitable for GPU encoder implementations.